 Sue: They made a feature film with Peter Cushing!?

-Me: Damn, that was going to be a surprise.
+Me: Damn, that was supposed to be a surprise.

 Sue: We should have done this ages ago.
-They might have explained what was going on with that guard who wouldn’t show his face.
+I bet it explained what was going on with that guard who wouldn’t show his face earlier.

-Sue is far too engrossed in the notes to allow me to switch them off.
-And who can blame her when the ‘revolution’ happening on screen is so cack-handed, it practically begs the viewer to ignore it.
+She’s too engrossed in the notes to let me to switch them off.
+And who can blame her when the ‘revolution’ happening on screen is so cack-handed it practically begs the viewer to ignore it.
+This will turn out to be a mistake.

-Sue: Well, that just didn’t work.
-The opening episode was excellent and the idea behind it was very clever but they just didn’t do anything interesting with it.
-And it’s really, really slow.
+Sue: Well, that didn’t work.
+The opening episode was excellent, and the idea behind it was very clever, but they didn’t do anything interesting with it.
+And it was really, really slow.
 I bet it would be fantastic if they remade it now, though.

 3/10

-Just for a laugh, I suggest we watch Defending the Museum, the notorious DVD extra where Robert Shearman tries to convince us that it’s a work of postmodern genius.
-When we’ve finished with it, Sue turns to me and sighs.
+Just for a laugh, I persuaded Sue to watch Defending the Museum, the notorious DVD extra where Robert Shearman tries to convince everyone this story is a work of postmodern genius.
+When it was over, Sue turned to me and sighed.

 Sue: I’ll have to mark it up.